sakiatu/starter_flutter/README.md

  ```

 firebase setup
+>Create a project in [firebase console](https://console.firebase.google.com/)

 >Firebase CLI need to be installed

->Create a project in [firebase console](https://console.firebase.google.com/)
+>Open terminal in project

  ```
   firebase login